sajmons/CollimationCircles/README.md

 ## Prerequisite
 You need to instal .NET Runtime before runing this app.
 Please see "Instalation and running" chapter.

-## Binary files
+# Prebuild binaries for Windows
-Here are binary files avaliable for you to download. https://github.com/sajmons/CollimationCircles/releases/
+Here are binary files for Windows avaliable for you to download. https://github.com/sajmons/CollimationCircles/releases/

+Download latest release as ZIP file, extract it and run EXE.

 If main window is not transparent, when you run application, try runing it like this from terminal window:
 ```